-All of our suppliers and sub-contractors are required to follow our Code of Conduct and our Sustainable Procurement Policy specifies that suppliers must maintain their own ethical sourcing policies and apply these standards to their own business, across all of their workers, suppliers and any sub-contractors engaged in their supply chain.
+Our Sustainable Procurement Policy specifies that suppliers must maintain their own ethical sourcing policies and apply these standards to their own business, across all of their workers, suppliers and any sub-contractors engaged in their supply chain.

 We seek to work with companies who share our principles and work according to our policies on health and safety, ethics, compliance and environment standards and who are prepared to commit themselves to meeting our requirements.
-We are committed to working with suppliers to support necessary improvements; however, we will also take action if suppliers and sub-contractors do not meet our standards.
-We review compliance by carrying out risk assessments, periodic reviews and comprehensive audits where there is a recognised higher risk.
+We are committed to working with suppliers to support necessary improvements; however, we will also take action if suppliers and subcontractors do not meet our standards.
+We review compliance by carrying out risk assessments and periodic reviews.
 Suppliers are also obliged to provide evidence of their own policies and compliance as appropriate and provide the means for workers to report or discuss non-compliances confidentially.
 All our standard terms and conditions include relevant clauses for direct, temporary and agency contracts, construction materials suppliers and sub-contractors.

-4.4.
-Purchasing practices
+4.4 Purchasing Practices